stormpath/express-stormpath/docs/source/create_new_project.rst

 Install the Stormpath Packages
 --------------------------

-We need to add two packages to this project: the `Stormpath Express SDK`_ and the `Stormpath Angular SDK`_.
+We need to add two packages to this project: the `Stormpath Express Module`_ and the `Stormpath Angular SDK`_.
 Because the Angular SDK is a front-end application, it is managed with `Bower`_.

 Install them with these commands, which will also persist them to your ``package.json`` and ``bower.json`` files::

-    $ npm install --save stormpath-sdk-express
+    $ npm install --save express-stormpath
     $ bower install --save stormpath-sdk-angularjs

 Upgrade Express